Note

 After you set the tx_read_only system variable:

-If session-level, the setting affects only the current user and does not affect other users.
+If the variable is set at the session level, it only affects the current user and does not affect other users.

 Examples